 I was told by a couple of Newcastle heritage enthusiasts that some elements of the old gates may have managed somehow to migrate to a home in New Lambton Heights.

 I followed up information I was given and visited a home in Croudace Street, on the corner of Floralia Close, where I found two pillars which seem identical to the two outer pillars of the gates that once stood at the entrance to King Edward Park.
 It is clear that the iron gates that now swing from the pillars are not the original iron gates donated by Joseph Wood.
 When I asked the owner of the property – an old acquaintance of mine, retired Newcastle medico Dr Raj Gandha – what he knew about the gates, he told me he knew they had come from a park, but he wasn’t sure which one.
 He had bought the property in 1985, he said, and he believed the pillars had been placed there more than 60 years ago by a previous owner, whom he said had worked for many years in a senior role at Newcastle City Council.
+Oddly enough, perhaps, it seems that owner was the former city engineer, Mr Baddeley, who in 1950 had declined to give the pillars to the RSPCA on the basis that they were intended to be placed in a public park.

 I’d be curious to know whatever happened to the iron gates themselves: Perhaps they simply rusted away?